Powerlearnproject/se-assignment-day-2-git-and-github-azeezedunwale/README.md

 source: https://playground.allenai.org/thread/msg_E4S7J5Z8V1

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+Issues and project boards on github are important because they help us to management project effectively, collaborate and monitor changes as the project progresses, they are efficient tools for organising tasks, assign tasks, tracks and handle bugs, plan features and streamline workflows.

+Issues are github built0in tracking system.
+They allow developers to report bugs, request features and discuss imrpovements.
+Issues provide detail context of the issue and facilitate collaboration.
+Issues may include title, description, labels, assignee, milestones, and comments.

+Github project boards are visual project management tools that help team to organize and priotize task, and visualize task with columns such as To do, In progress, and Done.
+Project boards are useful for:
+1. Organising task according to their status such as To do, In progress, and Done, or according to their milestones, sprint or other criteria.
+2. Visualizing task to track and monitor progress.
+This can help see or view the project progress at a glance
+3. Facilitating collaboration as it provides a shared space for disscussion, updating tasks, adding notes and setting deadlines
+4. Customization and flexibility because teams can customized the project borad to fit their workflow
+5. For integrating issues and pull requests

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?